MichaelBSomers/mclaren-assessment/README.md

 \*I'm adding an 'Answer' field to the base data, then returning the same data retrieved with that field included.

+\*generally as a rule I try to avoid using inline CSS but for readability and simplicity sake for this simply project I decided to use it for minor touches alongside BootStrap.

 **_ChangeLog_**

 \*\*form.json